 Exchange rate fluctuations may adversely affect the Company's financial position and results.
-The Company's financial results are reported in Canadian dollars and its costs are incurred primarily in Canadian dollars and Brazilian Reais.
-The appreciation of the Brazilian real against the Canadian dollar could increase the actual capital and operating costs of the Company's mineral exploration projects and materially adversely affects the results presented in the Company's financial statements.
-Currency exchange fluctuations may also materially adversely affect the Company's future cash flow from operations, its results of operations, financial condition and prospects.
+The Company's financial results are reported in Canadian Dollars and its costs are incurred primarily in Canadian Dollars and Brazilian Reais.
+The appreciation of the Brazilian Real against the Canadian Dollar could increase the actual revenues and operating costs of the Group's operations and materially affect the results presented in the Group's financial statements.
+Currency exchange fluctuations may also materially affect the Company's future cash flow from operations, its results of operations, financial condition and prospects.
 The Company does not currently have in place a policy for hedging against foreign currency risks.
 The Company manages foreign currency risk by regularly reviewing the balances held in currencies other than the functional currency.